Taahia23/course-registration/README.md

 There are some project features:
 1.Add courses to Cart:
-	 Student can add courses as there will into the cart.
+	 Student can add courses as their will into the cart.

 2.Include credit information:
 	student can enroll any number of courses.
-But total credit odf all courses must be below 20.
+But total number of credit of all courses must be below 20.
 After completing the limitation an alert will shown.

 3. Include pricing information: student can see the total price of which courses he has been added.